Adnuntius/documentation/api-guide/untitled.md

-# HTTP Request
+# HTTP Delivery API

 ## HTTP Requests

 ### Usage

-We offer support for HTTP request to our delivery server.
-This will allow you to request ads from your server.
+We provide an HTTP API for requesting ads from our delivery server.
+An example usage of this API is for server-side fetching of ads.

 ```text
 POST https://delivery.adnuntius.com/i{{params}}